Turkmen military academies: Turkmen Naval Institute

 In June 2010, it was announced that the State Security Council of Turkmenistan led by President Gurbanguly Berdimuhamedow had ordered the creation of a naval institute.
 It was officially opened by Berdimuhamedow on Navy Day in 2015.
 The institute is based in Turkmenbashy.
 In September 2014, over 100 cadets of the naval institute attended a training course organized by the OSCE on maritime border security and port management.

 Ministry of Internal Affairs

-Police Academy of Turkmenistan
+Police Academy

-The Police Academy of Turkmenistan named after Army General Niyazov was established on February 12, 1993 as the basis of the Ashgabat Special Secondary Police School, the Higher Police School of the Ministry of Internal Affairs.
-On February 19, 1998, it was renamed to its current name to honor then-President Saparmurat Niyazov.
+The Police Academy of Turkmenistan named after Army General Niyazov was established on February 12, 1993, as the basis of the Ashgabat Special Secondary Police School, the Higher Police School of the Ministry of Internal Affairs.
+On February 19, 1998, it was renamed to honor then-President Saparmurat Niyazov.
 The academy conducts training in firefighting and law enforcement procedures.
 The academy has 5 faculties: